Léman Express

-The Léman Express is a commuter rail network for the transborder agglomeration of Grand Genève (Greater Geneva) in west Switzerland and the French Alps (Haute-Savoie and Ain).
-Six lines serve Swiss and French towns along 230 km of railway.
+The Léman Express is an S-Bahn-style commuter rail network for the transborder agglomeration of Grand Genève (Greater Geneva) in west Switzerland and the French Alps (Haute-Savoie and Ain).
+Seven lines serve Swiss and French towns along 230 km of railway.

 At the heart of the Léman Express system is the CEVA (Cornavin‒Eaux-Vives‒Annemasse) rail project linking Eaux-Vives station with Cornavin station in Geneva.
 This line, largely underground, was opened on 15 December 2019.
 The Léman Express marked the start of direct services from Genève-Cornavin station to the French cities of Évian, Thonon, Annemasse and Annecy as well as the population of the Arve Valley up to Saint-Gervais-les-Bains.

 Lines

-The Léman Express operates daily from 5:00 a.m. to 12:30 a.m. and hourly overnight on RL4 and RL5.
+As of the December 2025 timetable change the Léman Express operates daily from 5:00 a.m. to 12:30 a.m., hourly overnight on RL4 and RL5 with one nocturnal return trip om L7.